generalclez/Subscribe-System-Backend-Management/README.md

 # Subscribe-System-Backend-Management
 This is the backend management system for the Subscribe_System project.
 It provides essential backend operations for managing subscriptions and distributing "The Glory Journal" publication.
 It comprises of three different operations; send/post journal, subscriber list and reset status.
+All these operation can be perform without going into the database.

 ![Subscribe_System Backend Management Preview]![backend](https://github.com/generalclez/Subscribe-System-Backend-Management/assets/127569066/80a7ba9c-d34d-4f1c-beef-37f11877e9a2)